greinerth/pydmdstats/README.md

 ```
 run_ssim -h
 ```
+You may also modify the optimizer within the experiments.
+Within your specified path a subfolder with the name of the optimizer used for the experiment is created.
-Not that some of the experiments require a lot of time (especially the sea surface temperature experiment (global_temp)).\
+Note that some of the experiments require a lot of time.\
 The experiments also artificially corrupt the original signal with noise.
-Further, different compression rates (library selection) are considered.\
+Further, different compression rates (library selection) are considered.
 The results are stored in a .pkl file.

 ### Visualize Results
 After the experiments were run you can easily visualize the runtime statistics.\
 Here is an example of how to visualize the sea surface temperature experiment
 ```
-visualize_stats -p output/SSIM_global_temp.pkl
+visualize_stats -p output/lm/MRSE_highdim_100_linear.pkl
 ```
 ## Library Selection Scheme
 Here is a visualization of how the QR decomposition with Column Pivoting (greedily) selects samples of a spatiotemporal signal\
-in the original (high-dimensional) space.
-The spatiotemporal signal is also utilized in the experiments (cf. section **Spatiotemporal Dynamics**).
+in the original (highdimensional) space.
+The spatiotemporal signal is also utilized in the experiments (cf. section **Spatiotemporal Dyamics**).

 Within the experiments, the library selection in general is performed in the *projected*\
 low dimensional space: